highcharts/highcharts/docs/advanced-chart-features/highcharts-typescript-beta.md

 })
 ```

-For Highstock and other additions it is recommend, to use the previous
+For Highstock and other additions it is recommended to use the previous
 configuration and load the module (`highcharts/modules/stock`) instead.
 For the
 package you have to change the configuration in the following way: